 Sylvia is a 7 year old Shar Pei mix with a checkered past.
 She is affectionate but not clingy.
-She shares the yard with most other dogs, but does not engage in play other than running with a group.
+She shares the yard with most other dogs, but does not usually engage in play other than running.

 She’s kind of a loner.